disberd/DenoESBuild.jl/README.md

     "dist/main.js"
 )
 ```

-The `DenoESBuild.bundle` function will automatically build with the following flags passed as options to `esbuild.build`:
-- `minify: true`
-- `format: "esm"`
-- `platform: "browser"`

 ### Bundle from file
 This works even for a module structure divided into multiple files, as in the simple example explained below, which is mirroring the structure of the [`test/multifile`](test/multifile) subfolder.